Pet care & behaviour

 The BC SPCA recognizes that pet-friendly housing is limited in B.C.
-To make it easier to demonstrate responsible guardianship and work together to create humane communities, we have developed resources to help renters demonstrate themselves as good guardians and also make it easy for strata councils and property owners to effectively manage their buildings and suites.
+To make it easier to work together to create humane communities, we have developed resources to help renters demonstrate themselves as responsible guardians and assist strata councils and property owners in effectively managing their buildings and suites.

 Learn more about finding pet-friendly housing for you and your pet.